-As of June 30, 2022, we had cash of \$19,320.
+As of September 30, 2022, we had cash of \$141,499.
 Until the consummation of a business combination, we will be using the funds not held in the trust account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the business combination.
 We expect that we will need to raise additional capital through loans or additional investments from the Sponsor or our stockholders, officers, directors, or third parties.
 Our officers and directors and the Sponsor may, but are not obligated to (except as described above), loan us funds, from time to time, in whatever amount they deem reasonable in their sole discretion, to meet our working capital needs.
 If we are unable to raise additional capital, we may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of our business plan, and reducing overhead expenses.
 We cannot provide any assurance that new financing will be available to us on commercially acceptable terms, if at all.
 These conditions raise substantial doubt about our ability to continue as a going concern for a reasonable period of time, which is considered to be one year from the issuance date of the financial statements.
 On April 13, 2022, we executed a promissory note with the Sponsor in the aggregate amount of up to \$300,000 for our working capital needs.

 In connection with our assessment of going concern considerations in accordance with Financial Accounting Standards Board's ("FASB") Accounting Standards Update ("ASU") 2014-15, "Disclosures of Uncertainties about an Entity's Ability to Continue as a Going Concern," our management has determined that the liquidity condition and mandatory liquidation and subsequent dissolution, should we be unable to complete a business combination, also raises substantial doubt about our ability to continue as a going concern.
 No adjustments have been made to the carrying amounts of assets or liabilities should we be required to liquidate after January 19, 2023.
+Management intends to complete a Business Combination by January 19, 2023, but cannot guarantee such event.